m52go/dapper-hn/README.md

 # dapper-hn
-### an aesthetic revision
+### an aesthetic revision of hn with all the function and most of the charm

 ![](http://i.imgur.com/yaeDBhQ.jpg)

 One day it struck me that it wouldn't take much to make HN look a lot better.
-Its simplicity is supremely functional.
+Its simplicity is supremely functional, but sometimes its 90s-era charm feels a bit stale.

-At the same time, while I appreciate the myriad clients people have made, I still really appreciate the charm of the original site.

 So I made a stylesheet to retain the charm of the original site while smoothing out some of its rougher edge.

+### what it does

 Changes made include:
 * Background color is uniform throughout page.